Welcome to the Chemoinformatics and Computational Drug Design course

 1. Install PyMol

-It could be that more recent versions are available in the meantime.
-You can always visit the official PyMol GitHub download page to check for this.
+More recent versions may be available.
+You can always visit the official PyMol GitHub releases page to check for updates.

 2. Review Python basics

-Basic knowledge of Python is required for this course.
-If you need a refresher — or if you are new to Python — the following resources are available:
+Basic Python knowledge is required for this course.
+If you need a refresher, or if you are new to Python, the following resources are available:

 You can also practise your skills using these interactive Google Colab notebooks: